14th Annual Statewide Tribute to Rosa Parks

 Please RSVP no later than Friday, Nov.
 23, by calling 614-308-4403 or emailing us at ZimmermanDC@cota.com.

 This event will feature Columbus Children’s Theatre’s production of “The Ruby Bridges Story,” a play by William Goldsmith.
 Jerry Revish will serve as Master of Ceremony.
 More than 500 students from Alpine Elementary School, Easthaven Elementary School and Hamilton Local Elementary will be on site.

-On December 1, 1955, Rosa Parks, the Mother of the Modern Civil Rights Movement, embodied the values of courage, fairness and compassion when she refused to give up her seat on a Montgomery, Alabama bus to a white passenger.
-Her spirit inspires Ohio to recognize her legacy each year in "The Power of One," Ohio's annual statewide tribute to Rosa Parks.
+On Dec.
+1, 1955, Rosa Parks, the mother of the modern civil rights movement, embodied the values of courage, fairness and compassion when she refused to give up her seat on a Montgomery, Alabama, bus to a white passenger.
+Her spirit inspires Ohio to recognize her legacy each year in “The Power of One,” Ohio’s annual statewide tribute to Rosa Parks.

 Ohio’s annual tributes have engaged thousands of children and community leaders across the state to celebrate Mrs. Parks’ legacy and example.

-In 2009, Ohio's Rosa Parks Tribute was recognized by the American Public Transportation Association, receiving the Grand Prize Award in the Special Event category.
-In 2011, the United States House of Representatives recognized and entered the Statewide Tribute to Rosa Parks into the Congressional Record.
-2014 marked the 10th Anniversary of Ohio's statewide Tribute to Mrs. Parks and continued to exceed all expectations.
-Planning is well underway for the 2016 Tribute activities.
+In 2009, Ohio’s Rosa Parks Tribute was recognized by the American Public Transportation Association, receiving the grand prize award in the special event category.
+In 2011, the U.S. House of Representatives recognized and entered the Statewide Tribute to Rosa Parks into the Congressional Record.